ErpNetDocs/tech/advanced/user-calculated-attributes/operators/add.md

 | Return Value | Number1 + Number2 |

 > [!NOTE]
-> Ensure that the numbers which are summed up have the same type.
-For example, Parameter 1 and Parameter 2 must be both integers, or doubles, or decimals.
+> Ensure that the numbers which are summed up are from the the same type.
+For example, Parameter 1 and Parameter 2 must be both integers, doubles, or decimals.

 ## Example